 What is Waste Prevention?

-	Waste prevention (also known as source reduction) means to reduce the amount of solid waste generated or resources used without increasing toxicity in the design, manufacture, purchase, or use of products and packaging.
-IT IS NOT recycling, although these two solid waste management strategies are often confused with each other.
+Waste prevention is the practice of reducing the amount of solid waste generated or resources used without increasing toxicity in the design, manufacturing, purchase, or use of products and packaging.
+It is NOT recycling, though these two solid waste management strategies are often confused with each other.
 Recycling is an effective way to manage waste materials once they have been generated; waste prevention actually reduces the amount of material used and therefore the amount discarded.

 Did You Know?

 - Oregonians generate 6 pounds of waste per person everyday (4 pounds are thrown away and 2 pounds are recycled).
 That's more than 3.6 million tons in a year.

 - 4 cents of every dollar Americans spend on goods goes to packaging.
 That’s $225 per person per year or $75 per month for a family of four.

 - Each year, Americans discard 183 million razors, 2.7 billion batteries, 140 million cubic meters of Styrofoam packing peanuts, 350 million pressurized paint cans, plus enough paper and plasticware to serve the entire world a picnic every other month.

 - Simplify your life.
 Think about what you enjoy doing most.
 Often, the things we cherish most in life aren't for sale.
 Spend time discovering "low-tech" recreation: taking a walk, gardening, visiting friends, and stopping to "smell the roses."